 King's Medical Centre is open to all new patients and we look forward to welcoming you to our practice and to look after your healthcare needs.
 Check if you live within our Practice area using the map and postcode tool opposite.

 How to register

-Complete all the following registration forms.
+Complete all the following registration forms or you can register online.
 These can be obtained from reception or downloaded from the links below.
 Please note there is a separate registration form for under 16 year olds.

 You can be registered as a temporary patient for up to three months.
 This will allow you to be on the local practice list and still remain a patient of your permanent GP.
 After three months you will have to re-register as a temporary patient or permanently register with that practice.

 To register as a temporary patient simply contact the local practice you wish to use.
 Practices do not have to accept you as a temporary patient although they do have an obligation to offer emergency treatment.
 You cannot register as a temporary patient at a practice in the town or area where you are already registered.

 These fact sheets have been written to explain the role of UK health services, the National Health Service (NHS), to newly-arrived individuals seeking asylum.
 They cover issues such as the role of GPs, their function as gatekeepers to the health services, how to register and how to access emergency services.

 Special care has been taken to ensure that information is given in clear language, and the content and style has been tested with user groups.

 Open the leaflets in one of the following languages: